 As the 1940-1941 crosswalk showed, a set can start out one way and finish another way.
 Indeed we will not go 126 for 126, which is why we are dealing with only Super Asymmetry rather than Perfect Asymmetry!

 Before looking at the cards themselves, I’ll present an updated 1940 Play Ball checklist with nine new shaded cells corresponding to the set’s asymmetry exceptions, i.e., cards where either the 1939 and 1940 photos were both portraits or both action poses.
+I’ve used green for seven of these cells and blue for two of them.

 The seven green cells